 Alfred Hitchcock studied at St. Ignatius College before taking art courses at the University of London.
 He worked as a draftsman and advertising designer for Henleys, the cable company.
 He started writing and submitting short articles for the in-house publication Henley’s Keys.
 Alfred Hitchcock employed ideas of false accusations, contrasting emotions and twist endings with impeccable skill.
 In 1920, Hitchcock stepped into the film industry with Famous Players-Lasky Company, where he designed title cards for silent films.
 He was working as an assistant director just after a few years.

 Alfred Hitchcock directed his first film in 1925 and began producing thrillers.
 His 1929 film Blackmail is considered the first British “talkie.”
 In the 1930s, he made classic suspense films such as The Man Who Knew Too Much (1934) and The 39 Steps (1935).

 Did you know: After the release of Hitchcock’s greatest movie Psycho, the newspapers ran ads that said “Please do not give away the ending.
 It’s the only one we have!” to keep the suspense alive.

 Must Read: Best Film Schools in Europe

-Movies of Alfred Hitchcock
+Movies by Alfred Hitchcock

-The first film Alfred Hitchcock created was the United States, Rebecca (1940), which won an Academy Award for Best Picture.
+The first film Alfred Hitchcock created was The United States, Rebecca (1940), which won an Academy Award for Best Picture.
 The most famous films of Alfred Hitchcock include Psycho (1960), The Birds (1963) and Marnie (1964).
 His creations were renowned for their portrayal of violence and served as a tool for understanding complex psychological characters.
 The top 10 movies of Alfred Hitchcock are listed below: